 The solution is

 The full solution is the sum of all possible solutions,

 We can expand the summand as a power series in $k_j s$ and find

-where $d_i = \sum_{j=0}^{j=\infty}\frac{1}{i!} a_j (k_j)^i$.
-In both the exponential and linear size growth cases the final solution is a power series in size.
+where $d_i = \sum_{j=0}^{\infty}\frac{1}{i!} a_j (k_j)^i$.
+In both the exponential and linear size growth cases, the final solution is a power series in size.
 This implies that the solution is any pure function of size, because it can be written as a power series in size.
-Therefore, concentration dynamics has to follow a pure function of size to achieve sizer control.
+Therefore, the concentration has to be a pure function of size to achieve sizer control.